emfeltham/FormulaCompiler.jl/docs/src/guide/categorical_mixtures.md

 ## Overview

-FormulaCompiler.jl supports **categorical mixtures** - weighted combinations of categorical and boolean levels that enable efficient profile-based marginal effects computation.
-This feature allows you to specify fractional values like `mix("A" => 0.3, "B" => 0.7)` or boolean mixtures like `mix("false" => 0.3, "true" => 0.7)` directly in your data, which are then compiled into zero-allocation evaluators.
+FormulaCompiler.jl supports **categorical mixtures** - weighted combinations of categorical levels that enable efficient profile-based marginal effects computation.
+This feature allows you to specify fractional values like `mix("A" => 0.3, "B" => 0.7)` directly in your data, which are then compiled into zero-allocation evaluators.
+For boolean variables, use simple numeric probabilities (e.g., `treated = 0.7` for 70% treatment rate).

 **Key benefits:**
 - **Zero-allocation execution**: ~50ns per row, 0 bytes allocated